watkins656/pledge/README.md

 I WILL ALLOW MYSELF to achieve my dreams

-I’m a FULL-(optional expletive) STACK DEVELOPER!
+I’m a FULL FREAKING STACK DEVELOPER!